simplicity-js/simplicity/README.md

 but it becomes increasingly more complex as more routes and middleware are added.

 **Note:** In place of `router.get('/{userId}', (req, res)`, you can use the express-specific `router.get('/:userId', (req, res)`.
-This is in keeping with the spirit of not getting in the way of what you already use in Express.js.
+Simplicity supports both styles in keeping with the spirit of not getting in the way of what you already use in Express.js.

 ## Where can I find out more?